COVID rapid test centre at Ulm University

 - At the entrance you will receive an individual QR code/link, which you can use later to retrieve your test result

 - The nasal swab is taken at four test stations by trained staff.
-Please leave the test centre immediately after the test and, if possible, wait outside for your result
+Please leave the test centre immediately after the test and wait outside for your result

 - The test result will be available after an average of 15 minutes - please scan the QR code provided